Meet some of our physics majors.

 Have you taken part in any student research opportunities at Oxy?

 I have participated in the Undergraduate Research Program at Oxy since the summer of my sophomore year.
-I started my research with Professor Dan Snowden-Ifft in the summer of 2019 estimating background radiation in the DRIFT dark matter detector.
+I started my research with Professor Dan Snowden-Ifft estimating background radiation in the DRIFT dark matter detector.
 I continued that research into the school year, Snowden-Ifft and I came up with an experiment we could construct based on an offshoot of the dark matter research.
 I was given additional funding from Oxy to work on this, and built a high-vacuum system to measure the masses of gas particles inside the dark matter detector.
 I’ve been working on the experiment for more than a year now and am getting ready to pass it on to a couple of younger students within the physics department.

 What is the vibe of the physics department at Oxy?